-Our research here responds to the myriad significant and pressing legal questions arising from the changing nature of work, health and environment.
-Examples include the
+Our research here responds to the myriad of significant and pressing legal questions arising from the changing nature of work, health and environment.
+Examples include the:

-- increasing global movement of workers through temporary labour migration - adequacy of laws and regulation for environmental protection in the mining and petroleum industries - regulatory challenges associated with the increasing influx of disruptive medical technology.
+- increasing global movement of workers through temporary labour migration - adequacy of laws and regulation for environmental protection in the mining and petroleum industries - regulatory challenges associated with health law and the increasing influx of disruptive medical technology.